Gandi-IDE/custom-extension/README.md

 5. install 'yarn' latest version

 ## How to create a new extension
-1. new a folder
+1. create a new folder
-2. git clone this branch.(highly recommended fork first)
+2. fork and git clone this branch
-3. use commandLine/terminal to project folder.
-4. run command 'yarn'
+3. run command 'yarn'
-5. run command 'yarn extension-kit create'
+4. run command 'yarn extension-kit create'
-6. answer questions, input extension info
+5. follow the instructions to create extension files
-7. now you will see your new extension file in 'src/extension/{{developer}}/{{extensionId}}'
+6. now you will see your new extension files in 'src/extension/{{developer}}/{{extensionId}}' folder
-8. modify 'src/extension/{{developer}}/{{extensionId}}/index.ts' to coding
+7. open 'src/extension/{{developer}}/{{extensionId}}/index.ts' file to start coding

-    tips: don't modify any files if your don't make sure what those files is exactly.
+    Tips: don not modify any files if you don't know what those files are.

 ## How to test
-1. run 'yarn dev' to start local dev server.keep its running if show no error.
+1. run 'yarn dev' to start the local dev server.
+Keep it running if no errors are shown.
-2. [TODO] open gandi, and add a remote extension with url 'http://localhost:9999/static/js/main.js'
+2. [TODO] open Gandi, and add a remote extension with the URL 'http://localhost:9999/static/js/main.js'
-3. [TODO] you will see your extension in menu
+3. [TODO] the extension will be shown in the menu

 ## APIs
 [TODO]